lintool/IR-Reproducibility/README.md

 Goals
 -----

 The purpose of this exercise is to invite the *developers* of open-source search engines to provide reproducible baselines of their systems in a common environment on Amazon's EC2 so that the community can have a better understanding of the effectiveness and efficiency differences of various baseline implementations.
 All results will be archived for future reference by the community.
-This archive is specifically designed to address the following scenario:
+This archive is specifically designed to address the following scenarios:

-I want to evaluate my new technique X. As a baseline, I'll use open-source IR engine Y. Or alternatively, I'm building on open-source IR engine Y, so I need a baseline condition anyway.
+1. I want to evaluate my new technique X. As a baseline, I'll use open-source IR engine Y. Or alternatively, I'm building on open-source IR engine Y, so I need a baseline condition anyway.

-How do I know what's a "reasonable" result for system Y?
+1. How do I know what's a "reasonable" result for system Y?
 What are the proper settings I should use?
 (Which stopwords list?
 What retrieval model?
 What parameter settings?
 Etc.) How do I know if I've configured system Y correctly?

-Correspondingly, as a reviewer of a paper that describes technique X, how do I know if the baseline is any good?
+1. Correspondingly, as a reviewer of a paper that describes technique X, how do I know if the baseline is any good?
 Maybe the authors misconfigured system Y (inadvertently), thereby making their technique "look good".

 As a result of this exercise, researchers will be able to go to this resource, and for a number of open-source IR engines, they'll learn how to reproduce (through extensive documentation) what the developers of those systems themselves consider to be a reasonable baseline.